mattmc-00/gauss_jordan_matrix_inversion/README.md

 To select an action, the user must press either f, 0, 1, 2, or 3 followed by the enter key.
 For all of the testbench options, the program will be run on a testbench matrix 10 times, printing the execution time of each iteration to stdout.
+The testbench contains 4 matrices:

 0	:	Randomly Generated Matrix of size 100x100

 1	:	Randomly Generated Matrix of size 250x250